USC-Office-of-Sustainability/SustainabilityResearchFinder/docs/index.md

 - Run Aurora’s ML model to categorize publications
 - Create RShiny Dashboard

-**Results Imply**
+**What the Results Imply**

 - Using Elsevier search queries
     - there are alot of SDG 3 USC publications
     - Half the USC publications are not related to any SDG
     - Compare with ML output

-**Improvements**

-- Missing SDG 0 USC authors + author info
+**Improvements that can be made**

+- Correction of false negatives (cases when USC scholars are not mapping to SDGs when in fact they conduct research related to specific SDGs)
+- Investigation of false positives and other SDG mapping errors.
+Followed by corrections to improve dashboard output accuracy.
-- Use ML output in RShiny Dashboard
-- For each publication have a treemap/mosaic graph displaying probabilities
+- We could investigate the accuracy between Aurora mBert ML output versus the Scopus Query results in RShiny Dashboard.
+Then for each publication we display a graph displaying probabilities.
 - Improve performance of RShiny Dashboard
-    - a large number of dropdown options - use server side selectize
+    - Large number of dropdown options
+    - Improve graphics

 # What we learned

-Learned to use tools!
+Learned to use data tools!
 - R, RShiny, git
+- Deep learning models (Aurora's mBert program)